NeneWang/Concept-Logs/pages/Philosophy.md

 		- Create Automata researchers for places where to find opportunities to make money.
 	- Social Capita
 		- Building strong relationships
-		- Being able to build relationships.
+		- Skillful in words.
+Making others feel happy surrounding you.
+		- It's easier to provide once you have power.
 	-
 	-
 - Actionables